TabArena/tabarena_benchmarking_examples/tabarena_applications/biopsy_predictions/README.md

-# Biopsie Prediction Application with TabArena
+# Biopsy Prediction Application with TabArena

 This code contains an example of using the TabArena library to benchmark SOTA ML method for biopsy predictions task, as required by clinicians.